everythinginmoderation2/forked-bd-encapsulation-rational-number/README.md

 in "reduced form" would be 1/2)

-The `RationalNumberTest` class, located in the **'com.amazon.ata.encapsulation.prework'** Java package of the tst/ directory, contains seven unit tests for the RationalNumber class.
+The `RationalNumberTest` class, located in the **'com.amazon.ata.encapsulation'** Java package of the tst/ directory, contains seven unit tests for the RationalNumber class.

 As you can see, the `RationalNumber` class is not well encapsulated. `RationalNumberTest`